-To be 100% honest, I had slightly mixed feelings about this test.
-There’s no question that the 21-megapixel Anafi camera drone is a well-engineered aircraft with much to offer, but by instinct I not “Mr FPV.”
-Donning “First Person View” goggles was, I thought, the preserve of the clique of talented pilots who race quadcopters at over 100mph.
-I hadn’t yet made the connection with photography, video-making, or just plain fun.
+To be 100% honest, we had mixed feelings about testing the Parrot Anafi FPV.
+There’s no question that the 21-megapixel camera drone is a well-engineered aircraft with much to offer, but donning 'first-person view' goggles was, we thought, the preserve of the clique of talented pilots who race quadcopters at over 100mph.
+We hadn’t yet made the connection with photography, video-making, or just plain fun.

 Parrot Anafi FPV: features and handling

 By choosing to co-opt your phone as the Cockpitglass 3’s display, Parrot keep costs down but the trade off is access to controls.
-Parrot address this with two sprung buttons, one which calls up a menu which is then operated using the joysticks (the Anafi will politely hovers in place).
-Once you’ve made your adjustment hitting the same button reverts to FPV view and the joystick returns to flight control mode.
+Parrot addresses this with two sprung buttons, one that calls up a menu which is then operated using the joysticks (the Anafi will politely hovers in place).
+Once you’ve made your adjustment, hitting the same button reverts to FPV view and the joystick returns to flight control mode.
 The other button invokes your phone’s camera, so you never need to push the goggles up to quickly ground yourself.

 Each button is one end of a sprung lever which taps a spot on the phone’s screen.
 That neatly sidesteps a fiddly sync process, and eliminates any battery weight on the head.
 The only other adjustments are via velcro on the three straps and width adjustment for the optics (no focus control).

-The same Skycontroller 3 remote offers more functionality for photographers thanks to the latest update to FreeFlight 6.
-Following photographer’s requests, it’s now possible to utilise one of the shoulder levers as EV or Shutter Speed adjustment.
-Since the Anafi’s launch the app has acquired plenty more features too – manual control of all the key exposure functions, and white balance, as well as a histogram and “zebra” blown highlights overlay.
+The same Skycontroller 3 remote offers more functionality for photographers, thanks to the latest update to FreeFlight 6.
+Following photographers’ requests, it’s now possible to use one of the shoulder levers as EV or Shutter Speed adjustment.
+Since the Anafi’s launch the app has acquired plenty more features, too – manual control of all the key exposure functions, and white balance, as well as a histogram and “zebra” blown highlights overlay.
 These can even be found via the Cockpitglasses menu.

 Parrot Anafi FPV: Specifications